2022 Scholarship Winners Announced

 Applicants must submit a copy of their most recent transcript, and complete the required essay questions.

-This year we are pleased to announce that the winners of the two $2,500 scholarships are Daniel Palmer and Molly Scott.
-Please join the entire Executive Board of Empire State TAPPI/PIMA, in congratulating Daniel and Molly fpr their achievements.
+This year we are pleased to announce that the winners of the two $2,500 scholarships are Madeline Scott and Katrina Knickerbocker.
+Please join the entire Executive Board of Empire State TAPPI-PIMA, in congratulating Madeline and Katrina for their achievements.
 We are proud to award these scholarships to such fine students, and wish them both continued success!

-Molly is the daughter of Gary and Kay Scott from Syracuse, New York.
-Molly is a 2021 graduate of Nottingham High School.
-She is planning on attending Falk College at Syracuse University in the fall of 2021 and pursuing a BS in Nutrition Science and is considering either a minor in music or psychology.
+Madeline (“Meme”) is the daughter of Gary and Kay Scott from Syracuse, New York.
+Madeline is a 2022 graduate of Nottingham High School.
+She is planning on pursuing engineering in the fall of 2022 but has not yet determined which university having applied to over 15 institutions in the Northeast.

-Molly is a part of the National Honors Society at Nottingham High School in Syracuse, NY and participated in various clubs and sports including cross country, outdoor track, the performing arts club, Seeds of Peace, and Key Club.
-She was awarded the Most Improved Player for outdoor track as well as the Coaches Award and Most Valuable Player in cross country.
-Molly has spent her summers working either part-time babysitting, tutoring kids in science and math, and at Stronghearts Cafe in downtown Syracuse.
-She enjoys playing the piano, singing, painting, and cooking in her free time.
+Madeline is a part of the National Honors Society at Nottingham High School in Syracuse, NY and participated in various clubs and sports including cross country, outdoor track, crew, the Performing Arts Club, and Tabletop RPG Club.
+She was awarded “Student of the Month” in October and is currently an applicant for the Seal of Biliteracy in English and Spanish.
+Madeline has spent her past three summers as a lifeguard for the City of Syracuse at Thornden Pool.
+She enjoys sewing, thrifting, and baking in her free time.

-Molly’s father, Gary Scott, is Professor and Director of Engineering at the State University of New York, College of Environmental Science and Forestry in Syracuse and her mother, Kay Scott, is the School Nurse at Meachem Elementary School in the Syracuse City School District.
-Molly has an older sister, Megan, who attends Binghamton University and a younger sister Madeline who attends Nottingham High School.
+Madeline’s father, Gary Scott, is Professor and Director of Engineering at the State University of New York, College of Environmental Science and Forestry in Syracuse and her mother, Kay Scott, is the School Nurse at Nottingham High School in the Syracuse City School District.
+Madeline has two older sisters: Megan, who is graduating from Binghamton University in May with a degree in Psychology and Molly who is attending Syracuse University studying Nutrition Science.